-Disclose whether and, if so, how the board or nominating committee considers the level of representation of women on the board in identifying and nominating candidates for election or reelection to the board.
-If the issuer does not consider The Corporation does not consider the level of representation of women on the Board or in executive officer positions because in considering individuals as potential directors or members of senior management, we at all times seek the most the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board, disclose the issuer's reasons for not doing so. qualified persons, regardless of gender.
+Disclose whether and, if so, how the board or nominating committee considers the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board.
+If the issuer does not consider the level of representation of women on the board in identifying and nominating candidates for election or re-election to the board, disclose the issuer's reasons for not doing so.

+The Corporation does not consider the level of representation of women on the Board because in considering individuals as potential directors, we at all times seek the most qualified persons, regardless of gender.
 We believe that this approach enables us to make decisions regarding the composition of the Board and senior management team based on what is in the best interests of the Corporation and the best interests of our shareholders.